ardatan/graphql-mesh/website/docs/handlers/odata.md

           # Authorization: Bearer {context.cookies.myApiToken}
 ```

-And for `mesh serve`, you can pass the value using `x-my-graphql-api-token` HTTP header.
+And for `mesh dev` or `mesh start`, you can pass the value using `x-my-graphql-api-token` HTTP header.

 ### From Environmental Variable